-Renee has published writing on the promotion of prostitution and gender identity in New Zealand on Canadian website Feminist Current and the United States-based feminist magazine Rain and Thunder.
-She has collaborated with feminist author Janice Raymond and done interviews with Women’s Liberation News, Feminist Current, and author Derrick Jensen (available at the hyperlinks).
-Writing from this blog has been translated into Spanish, German, Turkish and Serbo-Croatian.
+Renee has published writing on the promotion of prostitution and gender identity in New Zealand on Canadian website Feminist Current and the feminist magazine Rain and Thunder.
+She has collaborated with author Janice Raymond and done interviews with Women’s Liberation News, Feminist Current, Defend Feminists, and the environmentalist writer Derrick Jensen (available at the hyperlinks).
+Essays from this blog have been translated into French, Spanish, German, Turkish, Norwegian and Serbo-Croatian.

 Renee’s writing on arts and literacy has appeared in Education Aotearoa, Education Review, MENZA magazine, Freerange, FishHead, the Dominion Post, and Salient.
 Renee was researcher for a 2016 documentary called The HeArt of the Matter, about the development and subsequent rollback of education reforms implemented by New Zealand’s first Labour government; and she was a panelist for the 2016 Peter Fraser memorial lecture.